sigstore/ruby-sigstore/README.md

 > :warning: Still under developement, not ready for production use yet!

+> :information_source: This is a temporary fork of [sigstore/ruby-sigstore](https://github.com/sigstore/ruby-sigstore).
+This version abandons the [existing gem signing flow](https://ruby-doc.org/stdlib-3.0.3/libdoc/rubygems/rdoc/Gem/Security.html) in favor of a keyless gem signature that we store in the [Rekor](https://docs.sigstore.dev/rekor/overview) transparency log.

 This rubygems plugin enables both developers to sign gem files and users to verify the origin of a gem.
-It wraps around the main gem command to allow a level of seamless intergration with gem build and install operations.
+It wraps around the main gem command to allow a level of seamless integration with gem build and install operations.

 ## Installation